DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 It is still possible for an attacker to convice your app to navigate away from it's origin.

-There is no built-in system for this yet, however if you know Rust and ffi you can implement this with webview bindings.
+There is no built-in system for this yet, however if you know Rust and [ffi](https://doc.rust-lang.org/nomicon/ffi.html) well you can implement this with webview bindings.

 14. **Disable or limit creation of new windows**